by Beth Evans

 My first day immediately felt like a natural fit.
 I knew Yours Sincerely, in their new container box office freshly decorated and stocked with snacks, was an ideal place for me to start my career in this industry.

 What first struck me was Dom and Amy’s passion and enjoyment they got from their work.
 This was encouraging to someone who had recently left university, somewhat apprehensive of what a real life 9-5 job entailed.
 But I learnt early on, work is something you can love, and every morning I would come into the office excited for what the next day would bring.

 I was quickly chucked in at the deep end.
 Rather than making teas and filling in excel spreadsheets, I was given tasks which were challenging but also closely matched to my abilities.
 For example, social media was something I was familiar with on both a professional and personal level.
 As a result, building client social calendars allowed me to understand how businesses can utilise social media platforms to publicise their business, create a brand identity and engage with customers.

 Apart from social, everything else was outside my previous experience – attending client meetings, writing thought leadership articles and award submissions, liaising with journalists, and seeking out appropriate networking events and conferences for clients.
 However, thanks to the management – as well as my ability to learn fast – I got into the swing.
-I instantly discovered PR was a natural fit to my skill set, and marketing was more of a challenge with the business terminology, but one I was determined to get my head around.
+I instantly discovered PR was a natural fit to my skill set, and digital marketing would involve more training, but one I was determined to get my head around.

 What I have enjoyed most about working for an agency is the variety of clients and businesses I have been able to work with.
 I have had to learn the core values, business models, marketing strategies and work culture of clients – giving me a true insight into how agencies collaborate with companies to grow their brand and to deliver results.
 Amy initially told me agency side is a good place to start and I couldn’t agree more.